timmorrisdev/south-coast-sup/README.md

 - CSS code passed validation.

 ### Lighthouse Testing
-I used Lighthouse performance reports genrated in Google dev tools during the later stages of site development to identfiy any areas that I could improve the performance, accessibility, best practices and SEO across the site.
+I used Lighthouse performance reports generated in Google dev tools during the later stages of site development to identify any areas that I could improve the performance, accessibility, best practices and SEO across the site.

 Issues identified and actions taken:
 - Large image files slowing down performance.
-    - I fould that my background image and imagees displayed in other areas of the site were too large and affecting performance.
+    - I found that my background image and images displayed in other areas of the site were too large and affecting performance.
 By using [tinypng.com](https://tinypng.com/) I was able reduce the files sizes and fix the performance issue.

 - Headings not arranged in a sequentially-descending order.
     - Due to my use of some code copied from the Bootstrap documentation, my heading elements were not sequential in their order.
 I was able to change this in my HTML and override the bootstrap styling using CSS to keep the styles and sizing as I wanted across the site.